mkm29/valet/README.md

 When debug mode is enabled (`--debug` flag or `debug: true` in config), Valet provides:

-- Pretty-printed configuration output to stdout
+- Pretty-printed configuration output to stdout (with sensitive fields redacted)
 - Detailed debug logging from all components
 - Verbose Helm operations logging
 - Human-readable console output format

+**Security Note**: Registry credentials and authentication tokens are automatically redacted as `[REDACTED]` in debug output to prevent accidental exposure of sensitive information.

 Example:
 ```bash